 As reported in Kaiser Health News, the personal drug importation cause had a little victory recently.
 A bill focused on the opioid crisis, H.R.
 6, slated for final passage, includes language that is protective of individuals who import medicines for their own use, even illegally.

-H.R.
+While its focus is curbing opioid abuse, H.R.
 6 reforms drug importation laws that have nothing to do with opioids but empowers the FDA to stop imports of prescription drugs considered by the FDA to be misbranded (which can mean prescription drugs that have a Canadian not U.S. label).
 Those reforms will make it more difficult on people and business engaged in illegal, wholesale prescription drug importation.
 An earlier version of H.R.
 6, from the House, included language that exempted imports for personal use.
 That language was quietly removed in a Senate version, which passed in that chamber.
 Then, apparently there was some protest among certain members of Congress and the language was put back in during conference – and is now in the final law.

 Now I’m getting a lot of questions about the law and personal drug importation.
 There are several parts of law, regulation and policy very favorable to personal (but not wholesale) importation, which have yet to be compiled and addressed in one article.
 I endeavor to do that here.
 The gist is that Congress doesn’t want the FDA to unnecessarily stop Americans from buying medication from Canada and many other countries – even if it’s technically illegal.
 The position of Congress is clear in law if you look comprehensively and closely.